MichaelaKlug/Mean-Teacher-with-Contrastive-Loss/README.md

 ## Training

-Train the model
 ```
 cd code
 python train_mmt.py --gpu 0 --exp model_name
 ```
-Params are the best setting in our experiment.

 ## Testing
- Test the model

 ```
 python test_hierarchy.py --gpu 0 --model model_name
 ```
-Our best model is uploaded.

 Any further information regarding the code may be found at the original site: [Original code we adpated](https://github.com/jacobzhaoziyuan/HCR-MT)